 I have lived in the same house in Crete, Illinois, for 35 years.
 Linda, my wonderful wife of 45 years, is also a nurse, and we have raised our 8-year-old grandson Zaiden.
 Raising a whirlwind boy at our age is a whole new world, and we call him our “joyful exhaustion.”
 Our daughter is disabled and lives in Homewood, but she gets to see and be with Zaiden often.
 Our son Brian and his wife Nicki live and work in downtown Chicago and we get together as often as possible.

 We enjoy many activities and get together with long-term and short-term friends as often as possible for meals and games.
 My closest friend of 50 years is a Pastor in Joliet, so we see him and his family as much as we can.
-As a family, we look forward to continuing to serve and enjoy our Lord, family, friends, and those in need here at Village Woods and Park Place for the foreseeable future.
+As a family, we look forward to continuing to serve and enjoy our Lord, family, friends, and those in need here at Park Place for the foreseeable future.
 I am a truly blessed and grateful man, and I owe it all to my Lord Jesus Christ and all the wonderful people around me each day!